YoteZip/LinuxCrackingBible/DRM/CEG/defeating_ceg.md

 13. Start SRTT and observe that nothing happens.
 At the very least, we're looking for a file named `Koaloader.log.log` to be created in the directory, which means that the game attempted to load our disguised DLL.

 14. Back to the drawing board - let's try another DLL.
 You can pick whatever DLL variant you want to try next, but since I'm omniscient I know that one of the right answers for SRTT is `winmm.dll`.
 Other games will need other variants of Koaloader in order to work.
+The [Koaloader guide](../../Tools/Koaloader/koaloader.md) has a section on deterministically finding a DLL name, if you don't like guessing.

 15. Delete `glu32.dll` from the directory and replace it with the 32-bit version of `winmm.dll` from Koaloader.